Why is our Government shilling for AI companies?

 I will be on Virgin Media later this evening for the Tonight Show’s end of year review, and I thought I would share some of my speaking notes with you here.
 We’ve been asked to prep our “of the year”s; moment, story, villain and person.
 I only

 The results are in; Catherine Connolly won the Irish Presidential election of 2025, gathering 914,143 - or 63% - of the vote.
 There is a lot of talk of spoiled ballots (including from me) - but - this win is historically comprehensive.
-Catherine Connolly has garnered the highest percentage
+Catherine Connolly has garnered the highest percentage of votes in the

 Over the last few months I have tried to dig out and get on the record some of the hidden and more ephemeral aspects of this election.
 Here is a recap of what we covered.